tomgenoni/css-line-numbers/README.md

 ## Solution

 This approach uses some special characters to populate a `content` property.
+Here's a screenshot of what it looks like when used with a syntax highligher.

 <img src="example.png" alt="CSS line number example" width="700" alt="Sreenshot of code example on genoni.dev">